benton/rds_backup_service/README.md

   This file defines the S3 bucket name for the output, plus some other options.

-Once these files have been edited, run `rake setup:security_groups`, which will:
+Once these files have been edited, run `rake setup:security_groups`, which:

-* make sure the configured Security Groups exist in all the RDS and EC2 accounts
+* makes sure the configured Security Groups exist in all the RDS and EC2 accounts
-* open the RDS Security Group in each RDS account to the EC2 Security Group
+* opens the RDS Security Group in each RDS account to the EC2 Security Group
 * checks to see that the current host is in the EC2 Security Group (when in EC2)

 ----------------